-- 1. Review the district's data for Least Restrictive Environment.
+1. Review the district's most recent data for Least Restrictive Environment.
 Highlight areas of improvement.

-Least Restrictive Environment targets were met by BBSD.
-Educational Environments for Itinerant Levels of Support (Students Educated Inside Regular Class 80% or more of the school day) were at 66.4% and the state Average is 61.5%.
+A review of recent data available from the 2023-2024 school year indicates that Least Restrictive Environment targets were met by BBSD.
+Educational Environments for Itinerant Levels of Support (Students Educated - Inside Regular Class 80% or more of the school day) were at 65.3% and the state Average is 61.7%.
 For Supplemental and Other settings, our data was not displayed due to the small group size.
 BBSD works diligently to include students with disabilities to the maximum extent possible and appropriate as deemed by the IEP team.
 Implementation of universal practices within the district and academic programming and training efforts support a Least Restrictive Environment.
-Such practices and programming are outlined below. - 2.
-What universal practices does the district utilize to address the academic and social/emotional needs of all students in need of accommodations to their learning environments?
+Such practices and programming are outlined below.

+2. What universal practices does the district utilize to address the academic and social/emotional needs of all students in need of accommodations to their learning environments?

 There are several universal practices utilized by BBSD to address academic and social/emotional needs of all students in need of accommodations to their learning environments.
-BBSD has two 'respite rooms" that have sensory equipment and quiet study areas for students with emotional and social needs.
-The Autistic Support teacher/Emotional Support teacher uses these rooms to meet individually with the students to address these needs.
+BBSD has two "respite rooms" that have sensory equipment and quiet study areas for students with emotional and social needs.
+The Autistic Support teacher/Emotional Support teacher uses these rooms to meet individually with the students to address these needs and conduct small groups as deemed by the IEP.
 Paraprofessionals also supervise students in these rooms to allow for testing in a separate setting, quiet area to study and provide sensory needs when required during the school day.
 This permits the students to be included in regular education classes and still receive their academic, social and emotional needs.
-In addition, BBSD provides inclusion support in content area classes with Learning Support teachers and paraprofessionals in all grade levels to support the general education curriculum for students in the general education setting. - 3.
-Describe the academic programming and training efforts the LEA utilizes to ensure meaningful participation of students with disabilities in the general education curriculum.
+In addition, BBSD provides inclusion support in content area classes with Learning Support teachers and paraprofessionals in all grade levels to support the general education curriculum for students in the general education setting.
+Before being evaluated for special education services, the team collects data through progress monitoring, PLCs and Data Analysis.
+Guided Reading and Math groups are implemented to provide interventions within the regular classroom setting.
+Accommodations, like small groups, repeated practice, and 1-1 support are provided within the regular classroom to support student needs.
+Title One services through intervention groups with the Title One teacher and also with Title One Aides, provide repeated repetition of skills, remediation and support in small group settings prior to referrals to Special Education.

+3. Describe the academic programming and training efforts the LEA utilizes to ensure meaningful participation of students with disabilities in the general education curriculum.